[Well done good and faithful servant]

 These are hard words, but for a good and loving reason.

-Plowing requires that you have you keep your eyes on the task before you.
+When you plow you have you keep your eyes on the task before you.
 To look back would cause your plow lines to become crooked.

 If we aren’t committed to Jesus, we too become crooked.
 Jesus is the one who keeps us plum.
 He is the cornerstone of our faith, after all, and if we don’t have Jesus, we’ve gone right off course.